CIBC-Internal/python/Doc/library/stdtypes.rst

-   Returning a true value from this method will cause the :keyword:`with` statement to suppress the exception and continue execution with the statement immediately following the :keyword:`with` statement.
+   Returning a true value from this method will cause the :keyword:`with` statement to suppress the exception and continue execution with the statement immediately following the :keyword:`!with` statement.
 Otherwise the exception continues propagating after this method has finished executing.
-Exceptions that occur during execution of this method will replace any exception that occurred in the body of the :keyword:`with` statement.
+Exceptions that occur during execution of this method will replace any exception that occurred in the body of the :keyword:`!with` statement.

    The exception passed in should never be reraised explicitly - instead, this method should return a false value to indicate that the method completed